 Is it true that the Society of Jesus is the largest religious order of men in the world?
 Yes.
-As of January 2005, there were some 21,000 men on six continents and in 127 countries throughout the world.
-There are about 13,966 priests; 1,921 brothers; 3,054 scholastics; and 909 novices.
-There are approximately 3,217 Jesuits in the U.S.
+As of January 2015, there were 16,740 men on six continents and in 112 countries throughout the world.
+There are about 11,986 priests; 1,268 brothers; 2,733 scholastics (students to become priests); and 753 novices.
+There are approximately 2,200 Jesuits in the U.S.

 What types of work are Jesuits engaged in?
-Apostolic works that Jesuits are engaged in are education, parish ministry, preaching, pastoral ministry in hospitals, spiritual direction, giving retreats, missionary work in foreign countries, the training of diocesan seminarians, writing and publishing, TV and radio ministry, medicine and psychiatry to name a few.
-There are 360 Jesuit priests and brothers who staff 110 parishes and over 200 Jesuits serve in 26 retreat houses and spiritual centers in the U.S.
+Apostolic works that Jesuits are engaged in are education, parish ministry, preaching, social justice work, pastoral ministry in hospitals, spiritual direction, giving retreats, missionary work in foreign countries, the training of diocesan seminarians, writing and publishing, TV and radio ministry, medicine and psychiatry to name a few.
+There are 66 Jesuit parishes and 22 retreat houses and spiritual centers.

 Where do Jesuits work in the United States?
-Jesuits in the U.S. work in ten regional areas called provinces.
+Jesuits in the U.S. work in seven regional areas called provinces.

 What are the names of these regional areas or provinces?
-The ten Jesuit provinces in the U.S. are California, Chicago, Detroit, Maryland, Missouri, New England, New Orleans, New York, Oregon, and Wisconsin.
+The seven Jesuit provinces in the U.S. are California, Central-Southern, Chicago-Detroit, Maryland, Northeast (formerly the New York and New England provinces), and Wisconsin.

 Is someone in charge of these provinces?
 Yes.
 Each province is governed by a provincial superior.

-Who is the provincial superior of the New York Province?
-Rev. David S. Ciancimino, S.J., is the Provincial of the New York Province.
+Who is the provincial superior of the USA Northeast Province?
+Rev. John J. Cecero, S.J., is the Provincial of the USA Northeast Province.

 Who was St. Ignatius Loyola?
 Ignatius Loyola was a Basque (Spaniard) born of a noble family in 1491.
 He was the youngest of 11 children.